Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Risk Identification

 \section{Risk Identification}

 We identify two realistic channels through which a malicious actor could introduce vulnerabilities into LLM-based prompt optimization: the query channel and the feedback channel, as illustrated in \cref{fig:vulnerabilities}.
 These threats arise not from direct access to the gradient or weights, but from poisoning the data or signals that guide the optimization process.
-Given an initial system prompt and a batch of user queries, responses can be scored using an metric such as helpfulness or correctness.
+Given an initial system prompt and a batch of user queries, the system generates responses that are scored using a metric such as helpfulness or correctness.
 This batch of scored results is then passed to another LLM, which may even share the same weights, to generate an improved system prompt that better aligns with the objective.
 The optimizer can, for example, refine the task description or correct earlier errors.
-Within this setup, an immediate safety risk emerges: \textit{if an attacker can inject harmful data or manipulate the feedback signal, they may steer the optimization toward producing a vulnerable prompt.}
+This setup creates a clear safety risk: \textit{if an attacker can inject harmful query data or manipulate the feedback signal, they may steer optimization toward a vulnerable prompt.}

 \paragraph{Query Manipulation.} An attacker may inject harmful queries into the optimization loop.
 By poisoning this data, the optimizer may generate a system prompt that is more vulnerable, or in the worst case, explicitly malicious.
 For example, if vendors use sensitive customer data to refine system prompts according to a performance metric, they may only see the overall results of the optimization and not the individual customer requests due to privacy concerns.
 This creates a realistic pathway for adversaries to insert malicious queries that bias the optimizer.